lakishaJohnson/Budget-App/README.md

 1. Open file to .env and update the REACT_APP_API_URL variable with the API URL.
 1. Start the development server with npm start.
 1. Open the app in your browser at http://localhost:3000.

-## API Endpoints

-- POST /transactions: Create a new transaction.
-- GET /transactions: Fetch all transactions.
-- UPDATE /transactions/:id: Edit a transaction by ID.
-- DELETE /transactions/:id: Delete a transaction by ID.

 ## Usage